Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 ## Terms encompassing things that enable cloud architecture

-// TODO: Diagram showing how this all fits together

-// Figure out how to convey without aaS terms first, to simplfy aspects into a biggest picture view

 Generally, **as-a-service** terms like the ones below describe an application, service, or piece of infrastrucure designed to run on cloud architecture.

+// TODO:
+  - Diagram showing how this all fits together
+  - Figure out how to convey without aaS terms first, to simplfy aspects into a biggest picture view
+  - Add benefits, drawbacks to each?

 **SaaS** (software as a service) - licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software". **EXAMPLES:** Outlook.com vs. Exchange on-prem, Salesforce.com, AWS services, Dropbox, Slack